bcgov/aps-infra-platform/documentation/README.md

 title: Welcome
 ---

-The BC Government API Management Platform is a common component that serves as a central entry point for APIs, and acts as an intermediary between applications and backend services.
+The BC Government API Services Portal is a common component that serves as a central entry point for APIs, and acts as an intermediary between applications and backend services.